1975 Richmond WCT

 The 1975 Richmond WCT, also known as the Fidelity Tournament for sponsorship reasons, was a men's professional tennis tournament.
-It was held on indoor carpet courts in Richmond.
-It was the tenth edition of the tournament and was held from 27 January through 2 February 1975.
-The tournament was part of the green group of the 1975 World Championship Tennis circuit.
+It was held on indoor carpet courts at the Richmond Coliseum in Richmond, Virginia in the United States.
+It was the tenth edition of the tournament and was held from January 27 through February 2, 1975.
+The tournament was part of the Green Group of the 1975 World Championship Tennis circuit.
 First-seeded Björn Borg won the singles title and the accompanying $12,000 first prize.